alecmestroni/npm-run-all-next/docs/npm-run-all.md

                                       'npm run foo && npm run bar'.
                                  '--serial' is a synonym of '--sequential'.
     --silent                     Set 'silent' to the log level of npm.
+  --tasks-file <file>          Load tasks from a JSON file containing an array of strings.
+Overrides patterns and <tasks> arguments.
+See below for usage.

     Shorthand aliases can be combined.
     For example, '-crs' equals to '-c -r -s'.